Updated March, 2022

 • Economic cost breakeven selling price - The price needed to recover all costs including the opportunity costs associated with producing the commodity.

 • Brokerage - The fee charged by brokerage firms for the execution of a transaction.
 Also called commission.
-This fee may vary from firm to firm.
+This fee may vary from firm to firm

 • Brokerage house - An organization that buys and sells for the accounts of customers.
 Also called Commission House or Wire House.
+Today, individuals can also trade futures through web based investment firms that serve as brokerage houses.

 Cash market - The market in which physical commodities are bought and sold.
 Refers not only to elevator companies and processors buying products but also to the organized cash sales at commodity exchanges and over-the-counter cash trading.